 7. Discuss the goals and the consequences of the Embargo Act of 1807.

-8. Describe Dolley Madison’s importance in ensuring her husband’s successful governance.
+8. Describe Dolley Madison’s role in ensuring her husband’s successful governance.

 9. Name the leaders who worked to unify and strengthen Native American rights on the northwestern frontier.